js13kGames/flip-flop/README.md

 flip-flop is a glitchy game about chip installation and sucking the last possible volt out of a PCB.
 Built for an iPhone, it should run in most browsers.
-High scores are sharable.
+High scores are sharable and accessibility is baked in.
 There are blinky lights when you win, tributes when you lose, and the difficulty is as hard as you make it.
 Have fun.

 Made on a Mac for the [2016 js13kGames competition][js13k].